DVD Rot Fix - How to Store DVD for Long Term Easily

 - Do not use rewritable DVDs to store videos for the long term.

 - Store the DVDs vertically and don't put any labels on them. * Most importantly, backup your DVD collection in case of any damages.

 Part 4.
 Prevent DVD Rot - Create Digital Backup from DVD Collections Easily

 Better safe than sorry.
 In fact, there is no surefire way to prevent disc rot.
 And once it happens, there is no effective DVD rot fix.
 You would like to back up DVD to computer/hard drive using WinX DVD Ripper Platinum.

-* It's continuously-updated to remove various kinds of encryption algorithms, such as CSS, APS, UOPs, Sony ArccOS, and Disney X-Project.
+- It's continuously-updated to remove all encryption algorithms, including CSS, region codes, APS, UOPs, Sony ArccOS, and Disney X-Project.

-* It supports all kinds of movie DVDs, scratched/damaged discs, store-bought DVDs, homemade discs, 99-title/tv shows, etc.
+- All kinds of movie DVDs supported, scratched/damaged discs, store-bought DVDs, homemade discs, 99-title/TV shows, etc.

 Download and install the software on the computer, then run it.
 Insert DVD into the DVD drive, click DVD Disc button and the backup software will load the DVD.
 It will automatically remove any protection and display the correct title.

 Select an output format from the popping-up window.
 To make 1:1 digital copy on the computer/hard drive/cloud service and avoid further DVD degradation, go to DVD Backup > Clone DVD to ISO Image.
 To create a digital copy that works on any platform, you can also go to General Profiles > MP4.
 There are many other formats & devices available, select the output file as you need.

 At last, click the RUN button start the DVD backup.
 It takes minutes to finish the backup of a DVD (the speed depends on the configuration of our computer.)